-This easy crawfish boil recipe uses fully cooked frozen crawfish, available at many grocery stores in the US.
+This easy crawfish boil recipe uses fully-cooked frozen crawfish, available at many grocery stores in the US.
 It’s quick and tasty and lets you bring Louisiana home any night!

 - 12 garlic cloves, unpeeled

-- 3 large onions, peeled and quartered (I use sweet ones, like Vidalia)
+- 3 large onions, peeled and quartered

-- 1 tsp red pepper flakes
+- 1 tsp. red pepper flakes (optional)

-- 2 and 1/2 lbs whole small red potatoes, larger potatoes cut in half
+- 2 and 1/2 lbs. whole small red potatoes, larger potatoes cut in half

-- 14 ounces andouille sausage, cut into 12 pieces
+- 14 oz. andouille sausage, cut into 12 pieces

 - 6 cobs of corn, shucked and broken in half

-- 2 lbs fully cooked frozen crawfish*, rinsed
+- 2 lbs. fully-cooked frozen crawfish*, rinsed

 - hot sauce (for serving)

 *This crawfish recipe calls for fully cooked crawfish which are available at the fish counter in many states.
-If you’re lucky enough to get your hands on live crawfish, follow [url:1]a reputable source like this one for information about how to clean and prep the crawfish[/url].
+If you’re lucky enough to get your hands on live crawfish, follow a reputable source for information about how to clean and prep the crawfish.
 Proceed with the above recipe with this adjustment: Before adding the crawfish to the pot, bring the water to a boil over high heat.
 Add the crawfish.
 When water returns to a boil, reduce heat to low and cook covered for 10-15 minutes, until the crawfish have turned red and have started to float.
 Crack one or two open and make sure that the meat is white and that all yellow fat is no longer runny.